All articles

 Step 3: Prioritize Your Key Markets

-Look at your analytics.
-Where is your international traffic already coming from?
+Never forget to look at your analytics and check out where your international traffic is coming from.
 Start by testing AI support quality for those languages first before expanding to new markets.

 Tools like Heyy.io show you conversation data by language, so you can see exactly which markets are engaging and how the AI is performing.